corentinplumet/corentinplumet.github.io/index.md

 ## Mobility pattern

 The plot below presents the moblity evolution between the 2020-02-15 and the 2020-08-25, taking as 0 the mobility on the first day of the interval.
 We got data for France, Denmark, Germany, Italy, Netehrlands, Norway, Serbia, Sweden, South Korea, Catalonia (Barcelona), Finland and Japan.
-Also the 2 red lines represent the 2 dates were we can statistically consider a mobility drop and then a normality comeback.
+The 2 red lines represent the 2 dates were we can statistically consider a mobility drop and then a normality comeback.
+Also, a smoothed curve of each mobility signal can be displayed by clicking on the button at the bottom of the plot.

 <div align="center">
 <iframe